Rorriis/center-hud/readme.txt

-If you see keyboard keys on the main menu, go into "tf/custom/center-hud/resource/fonts" and install the fonts there

 For the transparent viewmodels, if you're using mastercomfig get the addon from the website, but if not then put this in your autoexec file in "tf/cfg/autoexec.cfg" or create one if it doesn't exist

 ------------------------------------------------